Delivered in English.

-The Natural Resource Governance Institute and the School of Public Policy at the Central European University host the advanced course Reversing the Resource Curse: Theory and Practice in April 2018.
+The Natural Resource Governance Institute and the School of Public Policy at the Central European University host Reversing the Resource Curse: Theory and Practice in April 2019.

 This advanced-level multi-stakeholder course is open to exceptional leaders from government, civil society, parliaments, media, international development agencies and industry associations as well as academics, researchers and analysts from universities and think tanks.

 Using the Natural Resource Charter as a framework and focusing on rigorous analysis and advanced techniques, the course is designed primarily for individuals who already have a solid understanding of the subject matter but are seeking to enhance their knowledge and skills to play a more prominent role in developing, monitoring, and/or evaluating the mining and petroleum sectors in specific countries or globally.

 A limited number of scholarships comprising travel, accommodation and full tuition costs will be available on a competitive basis for leaders from government, civil society, parliaments, and media from the following countries: Colombia, Democratic Republic of Congo, Ghana, Guinea, Guyana, Indonesia, Lebanon, Mexico, Mongolia, Myanmar, Nigeria and Tunisia.
 A restricted number of exceptions may be made from this list for outstanding applicants from other countries.

 Applicants will also be asked to upload the following additional documentation:

 - Letter from his/her employer in support of the application.
 The letter should also describe how the organization’s work relates to extractive industries and the applicant’s responsibilities within it.

 - Two short essays on the governance challenges associated with extractive industries in the applicant’s country of origin/residence (or internationally for global practitioners) and the applicant’s expectations of how the course will benefit him or her in efforts to help address those challenges.